SCB-TechX/scb-open-api-examples/balloon_shop_backend/README.md

 ---

-## 1 Documentation
+## Section 1 : Documentation
-We provide service information documents such as API specification and the data dictionary to make you learn the service faster.
+We provide service information such as API specification and the data collections detail to make you learn the service faster.

-### 1.1 Collections
+### 1.1) Collections
 As mention above this project use [MongoDB](https://www.mongodb.com/).
 Here's the collections description.

 #### users